xavierholt/recipes/Odd Stew.md

 # Odd Stew

-## Ingredients
+## Ingredients & Instructions

  - 4 yellow onions
  - salt
  - oil

+ Sauté the onions with oil and salt in a Dutch oven until caramelized.

  - 3 C vegetable broth
  - 3 lbs yams

+ Cut the yams into chunks and add them to the onions.
+Add vegetable broth.
+ Simmer for a while.

  - 1 T crushed red pepper (optional)
  - 1 lb polish sausage
  - 4 green apples
  - 2 lbs carrots

+Chop the apples and carrots and thinly slice the sausage.
+Add all of these.
+If you're using crushed red pepper, add it now as well.
+Simmer for a while longer.

  - 2 T worchestershire sauce
  - 1/2 tsp ground cloves
  - salt

-## Instructions

-Sauté  the onions with oil and salt in a  Dutch oven until caramelized.
-Cut the yams into chunks and add them to the onions along with the vegetable broth.
-Let simmer for a while.

-Chop the apples and carrots and thinly slice the sausage.
-Add all of these.
-If you're using the crushed red pepper, add it now as well.
-Let simmer for a while longer.

 Add the Worchestershire sauce and cloves.
 Salt to taste.